 This project was funded by the Alaska Ocean Observing System, National Oceanic and Atmospheric Administration Office for Coastal Management, and the State of Alaska.

-For more information, contact Richard Buzard.
+For more information, contact Richard Buzard and access the full report.